Supreme Council for National Reconstruction: Diplomacy

-South Korean-United States relations were damaged by Park's coup and his military administration was met with instant disapproval from the United States.
+South Korea–United States relations were damaged by Park's coup and his military administration was met with instant disapproval from the United States.
 Park himself had suffered from suspicions of being a communist both at home and abroad due to his political history.
 Park had previously been sentenced to death in November 1948 after being arrested on charges that he led a communist cell in the Korean constabulary, but his sentence was commuted by several high-ranking military officers.
-Park had been a member of the Workers' Party of South Korea, the communist party responsible for the Jeju Uprising, and was involved in the left-wing Yeosu-Suncheon Rebellion.
+Park had been a member of the Workers' Party of South Korea, the communist party responsible for the Jeju uprising, and was involved in the left-wing Yeosu-Suncheon Rebellion.
 Park's left-wing history, combined with his history as a Japanese-trained officer in the Manchukuo Imperial Army, the military of the Japanese puppet state of Manchukuo, led many to question his true intentions despite the Supreme Council's publicly anti-communist stances.
 Park visited the United States in 1961 and attempted to persuade President Kennedy to approve his regime, but was instead encouraged to quickly restore civilian rule in South Korea.